Adithyaa04/pynotes-cli/README.md

 # pynotes-cli
-A lightweight, open-source command-line note-taking application built with Python
+A lightweight,open-source command-line note-taking application built with Python

 PyNotes CLI helps you create, organize, search, and manage notes directly from your terminal without opening a separate application.